 Most farmed fish, especially predatory fish like salmon

-Breaded fish – fish sticks, fish filets, popcorn shrimp, fried calamari, fried oysters/clams/mussels
+Breaded fish – fish sticks, fish fillets, popcorn shrimp, fried calamari, fried oysters/clams/mussels

 Large predatory fish high in mercury – shark, swordfish, king mackerel